-The children are heard read during a weekly Guided Reading session and have a quiet reading time in Class three times a week.
+The children are heard read during a bi-weekly Guided Reading sessions and have a quiet reading time in Class three times a week.
 We also run a Reading Mentor scheme, where some children have the opportunity to read with an adult once or twice a week.
 This is by invitation only and is organised by Mrs Woods.
 If you would like to volunteer for this scheme, please speak directly with Mrs Woods.

 Spellings/Letters and Sounds

 Children across the school have been split into phonic groups (Letters and Sounds) and spend the first 20 minutes of every day (except Friday) in these groups, practising the sounds which they need to learn.
 Your child’s Letters and Sounds teacher may or may not send home spellings or activity sheets for your child to do, in preparation for an assessment each week.

 Year 2s should be able to join their handwriting by the end of the year and teaching the joins is a priority in term 1.

 We have a ‘naughty’ maths fairy who comes and moves numbers around the Classroom during the night.
 Children might like to have a quick look in the morning to see if anything has changed.